anio-core-sh/.github/profile/README.md

-This repository contains all core code that @anio-sh projects will use.
+This repository contains all core code that [@anio-sh](https://github.com/anio-sh) tools are using.

 <!--